atom-box/eleventy-base-blog/posts/stories.md

 After leaving my back end job in April 2021 I knew I needed a few weeks (months really but was impatient) of specific, added skills before I could apply succesfully for positions.
 I circled my car around a parking lot: I did 3 week chunks of: __Symfony__ exercises/videos (shout-out to Ryan Weaver and Symfonycasts), __Drupal__ (many sources, shout out to some of the Template designers, to Evolving Web of Montreal, to OS Learning Drupal videos, to Web Wash), building out my sites at [Pikl](https://pikl.us/), [Drupal Farm](https://drupal.farm/), and [Clue School](https://www.clue.school/)

 ## Why did you leave your last job
 After a year and 3 months at OfficeSupply.com I got replaced by a developer with more experience: 5+ years versus my 0 years.

-Things went well during my year there.
-I was proud when I began to get a signal for doing Code Reviews and making Pull Requests in their repo at Github:
+Here is a spider graph of my work there, doing Code Reviews and making Pull Requests in their repo at Github:

 {% image "github-codereview-2020.png", "Pull Requests and Code Review by Evan Genest while a Back End Developer on the team at OfficeSupply.com in 2020" %}